 Previous completion of units at the Polytechnic or any other Registered Training Organisation and/or previous attainment of skills and knowledge may be credited towards this course.

-This course will equip you with the first aid practical skills and knowledge necessary to provide a response to a range of first aid situations, including CPR and bandaging.
+This course will equip you with the first aid practical skills and knowledge necessary to respond to a range of first aid situations, including CPR and bandaging.
 This course will teach you to apply the appropriate first aid procedure and communicate the details of the incident.

 This course has no specific admission requirements.